-First up is The Amazing Spider-Man, Mark Webb’s reboot of the Marvel comics superhero that not too long ago was brilliantly portrayed by Tobey Maguire.
+First up is THE AMAZING SPIDER-MAN, Mark Webb’s reboot of the Marvel comics superhero that not too long ago was brilliantly portrayed by Tobey Maguire.
 Now the very talented Andrew Garfield (who was superb in The Social Network and is no less eye-catching here) plays the new incarnation of Peter Parker.
 I was a big fan of the Sam Raimi films and so did feel it was little soon to shoot off another version but hey, it’s a successful franchise that the studio wants to continue and so here you are.

 The film is well handled by Webb, with the requisite mixture of action and quieter dramatic scenes – in particular, a nice relationship between Emma Stone‘s effervescent Gwen Stacy and the initially introverted Peter – there’s an effectively troubled villain in Rhys Ifans’ Dr Curt Connors and the movie also has its collection of excellent character actors to give weight to the material, notably Martin Sheen now playing Uncle Ben and Denis Leary giving his usual terrific wise-cracking edge to a role, this time as Gwen’s dad Captain Stacy.

-Anyway, here he has to journey back to 1969 to save good old Agent K (otherwise known as the incomparable Tommy Lee Jones) from meeting a rather nasty end, courtesy of an even nastier alien (played with gusto by Jermaine Clement), so that he’ll survive to meet J in the future.
+Anyway, here he has to journey back to 1969 to save good old Agent K (otherwise known as the incomparable Tommy Lee Jones) from meeting a rather nasty end, courtesy of an even nastier alien (played with gusto by Jermaine Clement) so that he’ll survive to meet J in the future.
 Got that?
-Basically it’s the cue for a ton of clever jokes to provide a counterpoint to an ultimately quite touching human story.
+Basically, it’s the cue for a ton of clever jokes to provide a counterpoint to an ultimately quite touching human story.

 Stewart brings a lovely earnestness to the princess, that’s just occasionally let down by a script that doesn’t always allow her to articulate what she’s feeling.
 Theron gives it her all as the villainess Ravenna, creating a really dark, feminist heart to the fairy tale and she’s nicely supported by Sam Spruell as her very errant brother Finn.
 The film has so far grossed nearly $400 million worldwide and so I would think we’ll see a sequel so we can watch how they’ll develop the dynamic between Snow White, her Huntsman and her Prince (passionately played by Sam Claflin) in the next instalment.
 As I said, triangles are always great to watch unfold.